CiviCraft-Development/civicraft-wiki/docs/features/games.md

 ## Current Games

+### 2048
+2048 can be accessed by using a computer.

 ### Uno
 Uno can be accessed by using a Deck of Uno Cards (link to crafting recipe).